simesy/tf_lemp/README.md

 ## The AMI

-The project currently uses an [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01N0MCONW) (AMI) that has nginx pre-installed (it all defaults to Sydney).
+The project currently uses an [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01N0MCONW) (AMI) that has nginx pre-installed (available in Sydney region).
 This is a short term solution it will soon be replaced with a default AWS Linux AMI.

 In the meantime, feel free to do an experimental `terraform apply`.
 You'll just need to